Suspect in Kalamazoo Co crime spree is related to convicted serial killers

 Nearby schools were locked down as a precaution during that carjacking and crash.

-"We do not believe that there was any threat, that he had any intention of going there," said Kalamazoo Public Safety Chief Jeff Hadley.
-"Because of the magnitude of the situation and some of the dynamics, the unpredictability, that’s why the schools were put on lockdown."
+"Because of the magnitude of the situation and some of the dynamics, the unpredictability, that’s why the schools were put on lockdown," said Kalamazoo Public Safety Chief Jeff Hadley.

-On Wednesday, FOX 17 learned that Steppenwolf is related to two convicted killers: Monk Steppenwolf - who also goes by Larry Ranes - who's serving time at the Saginaw Correctional Facility; and Danny Ranes who is serving a life sentence at the Lakeland Correctional Facility for several murders.